What are “Deadheads”?

 What is Happening Now?

-Starting in November 2016, WLSSC is now paying out 125% of the sale price for salvaged logs recorded as deadheads in the Lower Fraser.
-Based on current prices, this means beachcombers will receive a premium of over $7/ cubic metre.
-WLSSC will fund this using revenues from log sales elsewhere on the coast.
-We are pleased to work with log salvors, the Ministry of Forests, Lands & Natural Resource Operations, marina owners, First Nations and local buyers to continue to improve log recovery.
+Starting in November 2016, WLSSC is paying out 125% of the sale price for salvaged logs recorded as deadheads in the Lower Fraser.
+Based on current prices, beachcombers receive a premium of over $7/ cubic metre for recovered deadheads, and WLSSC contributed $41,000 through this initiative in 2022 helping to incentivize recovery of 5,273 low float logs.
+We are pleased to work with log salvors, the Ministry of Forests, Lands, Natural Resource Operations, and Rural Development as well as marina owners, First Nations and log buyers to further improve log recovery.
 WLSSC will provide regular updates on these and other efforts to improve log salvage in the province.